GluuFederation/docs-oxd-prod/docs/sources/tutorials/python/index.md

 # oxd tutorial - Python

-In this tutorial I am going to explain how you can interact with the oxd Server for SSO with using the [authorization code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) using Python CGI and Apache, in the hope that programmers of other languages will benefit.
+In this tutorial I explain how to leverage the oxd server for SSO using the OpenID Connect [authorization code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth), and Python CGI and Apache.

 ## Preliminary

-For this tutorial, our OpenID Connect Provider (OP) is Gluu Server 4.0, and we are using oxd Server 4.0 and an https & cgi enabled web server -- Apache in our case.
+For this tutorial, our OpenID Connect Provider (OP) is Gluu Server 4.0.
+We are also using oxd 4.0 and an https & cgi enabled web server -- Apache in our case.

 ### Gluu Server 4.0 (OP)
 As stated above, in this tutorial we're using Gluu Server 4.0 as the OP.